Rocky Mount Event Center

 Rocky Mount Event Center (RMEC) is a 165,000-square-foot, $48-million multipurpose facility for entertainment and athletic events in Rocky Mount, North Carolina that opened in 2018.
 Its athletic space includes eight basketball courts, sixteen volleyball courts, climbing walls, and a ropes course.
 It also has a family entertainment center, meeting rooms, banquet space, and concession areas.
 It holds local, regional and national sporting tournaments as well as concerts, entertainment events, corporate conferences, and trade shows.
+President Donald Trump held his last rally of 2025 here on December 19, 2025.